st-tech/gatling-operator/docs/user-guide.md

             key: AZUREBLOB_KEY
 ```

-Please blank Leave blank `AZUREBLOB_KEY` if you use SAS URL
+Please leave blank `AZUREBLOB_KEY` if you use SAS URL

 (2) Setting Azure Blob Account and SAS (Shared Access Signatures) URL with the following environment variable